Chelari: Mele Chelari and Thazhe Chelari

-Transportation
+Transport

 Chelari has good road access to the rest of Kerala.
 National Highway 66 passes through Tenhipalam, bisecting Chelari.
 All rural localities in the panchayat are well connected to the arterial National Highway by good quality roads.
 Minibuses operate from rural areas to nearby small towns such as Chemmad, and Kondotty.
 Private buses operate between Thrissur and Kozhikode.
 Kerala State Road Transport Corporation buses, which operate between Kozhikode and various southern towns and cities in Kerala also stop at the university en route to Tenhipalam.
 There are seven towns and one corporation in the 35 km circle around Thenhipalam.

 The nearest railway stations are Vallikkunnu (station code VLI), Parappanangadi, and Feroke, which are located 10 km west, 12 km southwest and 16 km northwest respectively from the centre of Chelari.
 The major railway station of Kozhikode is located 20 km away.

 Calicut International Airport at Karipur is located 10 km east of Chelari.